What to expect from our article

-Sugar is a carbohydrate, the body converts these carbohydrates into energy for the body to use.
-Sugar is mostly naturally occurring within our food and drinks but it is also added to lots of manufactured, processed food and drinks to make it taste better.
+Sugar is a carbohydrate.
+The body converts these carbohydrates into energy for the body to use.
+Sugar is naturally within our food and drinks, but it is also added to many manufactured, processed food and beverages to make them taste better.

-When we think of sugar we usually think of the white stuff that we put in our tea or coffee, we never think about the sugar that is added into our food, yet we are consuming sometimes huge amounts of it every single day without even
+When we think of sugar, we usually think of the white stuff that we put in our tea or coffee.
+We never think that there is sugar in our food, yet we consume large amounts of it every day without even realising it.

-Insulin is a hormone secreted by the pancreas to control blood sugars within the body.
-Every time we eat a high carbohydrate food like bread, rice, pasta, potatoes and junk food our blood sugar rises.
+Insulin is a hormone secreted by the pancreas to control blood sugars.
+Our blood sugar rises every time we eat high carbohydrate food like bread, rice, pasta, potatoes, and junk food.

 The body automatically tries to bring blood sugars back to normal, and it does this by producing insulin.
 If you continue to eat high carbohydrate food, the insulin that your body produces starts to become less and less effective.

-It may take as long as ten years of consuming a high sugar diet before you start to notice any ill effects but trust me it will happen.
-It’s like a slow poison and over that time you are causing untold damage to the body and some of it is likely irreversible.
+It may take as long as ten years of consuming a high sugar diet before you notice any ill effects but trust me, it will happen.
+It’s like a slow poison, and over that time, you are causing untold damage to the body, and some of it is likely irreversible.

 Once the insulin that our bodies produce stops responding, it leads to

 All of the above is totally reversible and not lifelong illnesses.
 They are created by consuming sugar in our food and drinks, stop consuming sugar, and you can reverse these conditions in a matter of weeks.